-I am sure you all have this question in mind – How to prepare for Data Engineer interview?
-This Top Data Engineer interview questions blog is carefully curated with questions which commonly appear in interviews across all of the companies.
-Following through and understanding the questions will help you grasp the concepts faster and be more confident in the interviews that you’re preparing for.
+We are sure you all have this question in mind – How to prepare for a Data Engineer interview?
+This Top Data Engineer interview questions blog is carefully curated with questions that commonly appear in interviews across all companies.

-This Top Data Engineer Interview Questions and Answers blog is divided into three sections as shown below:
+This Top Data Engineer Interview Questions and Answers blog is divided into different sections:

 1. What is Data Engineering?

 Data Engineering is a term one uses when working with data.
 The main process of converting the raw entity of data into useful information that can be used for various purposes is called Data Engineering.
 This involves the Data Engineer working with the data by performing data collection and research on the same.

 Data modeling is the simplification of complex software designs by breaking them up into simple diagrams that are easy to understand, and it does not require any prerequisites for the same.
 This provides numerous advantages as there is a simple visual representation between the data objects involved and the rules associated with them.

 3. What are some of the design schemas used when performing Data Modeling?